jerin1712/ese1014/README.md

 Vhdl Programming
-this deals with all the programming realted to vhdl vhdl programming vhdl is good for programmingrrrr
+this deals with all the programming realted to vhdl vhdl programming vhdl is good for programming